 Every year Temple University, Japan Campus (TUJ) offers a variety of scholarships to qualified undergraduate students.
-Scholarship recipients will receive partial tuition remission for the relevant semester.
+Scholarship recipients receive partial tuition remission for the semester.
 TUJ awards some scholarships to those students demonstrating both merit and need.
 Priority will be given to applicants who are not recipients of other scholarships, stipends, or grants that cover a substantial portion of tuition.
 No student will be given a TUJ scholarship which would result in an award or payment in excess of 100% of tuition (not including fees or housing).
-If, subsequent to an award of a TUJ scholarship but prior to payment, other scholarships, stipends, or grants are offered to a student the amount of the TUJ scholarship will be reduced accordingly.
+If, subsequent to an award of a TUJ scholarship but prior to payment, other scholarships, stipends, or grants are offered to a student, the amount of the TUJ scholarship will be reduced accordingly.

 In order to apply for a scholarship

 Applicants must submit (via online links described in the Undergraduate Continuing Student Scholarship email sent out approximately two weeks before the application deadline, which can be found on the TUJ Undergraduate Program Academic Calendar for a given semester):

 - A complete copy of the applicant's academic history